π’ Operaton β

 operaton:collection="${subscribers}"

-operaton:elementVariable="subscriber" />Extracted variables: subscribers (from collection expression), subscriber (element variable)
+operaton:elementVariable="subscriber" />Extracted variables: subscribers β Input (from collection expression), subscriber β Output (from elementVariable)